 It’s all about you

 Planning to bring a friend or family member on your campus visit?
 That’s okay!
 It’s a good idea to check in with your admission representative to let them know it’ll be more than just you, especially if you requested to have a meal on campus.
-If your parents want to tag along, that’s understandable; they want to see where you might spend the next couple years.
+If your parents want to tag along, that’s understandable; they want to see where you might spend the next couple of years.
 However, now is a good time to check in and make sure everyone is clear that this is your visit, your experience.
 There may be certain moments during the visit that it will be best for them to give you some space, especially if you find yourself face-to-face with faculty or plan to have a one-on-one meeting with an admission representative.
 This visit isn’t an interview, but you are making a first impression.
 Make sure it’s the one you want!

-Hopefully these tips are helpful as you plan your journey on the exciting path to grad school.
-A graduate education will open many new doors for you, and perhaps the best part is that you are the one pushing them open.
+Hopefully, these tips are helpful as you plan your journey on the exciting path to grad school.
+Graduate education opens many new doors for you, and perhaps the best part is that you are the one pushing them open.
 You have to be ready for everything that comes you're way.
 But if you're ready to meet the challenge, there's nothing you can't do.

-Start searching for great graduate programs that matcch your goals using our Grad School Search tool.
+Start searching for great graduate programs that match your goals using our Grad School Search tool.